daniel156161/pfsense-backup/README.md

 - `keepfiles` .
 Optional.
 How many Files do you like to keep

 ### Crontab
-- can run custem Crontab Commands just put crontab.txt into your Data folder linked to the Container
+- can run custem Crontab Commands just put your command into the crontab.txt file

 ## Help!
 - Is the username correct?